 We have several volunteer opportunities for those who want to get involved.
 Most volunteer positions are jobs that you will work on your own.
 If you are looking for a more social volunteer experience, contact the Friends of the Library for information on how to get involved with one of their projects.

 Shelf Monitor – weekly or bi-weekly schedule

 The shelf monitor is a very important part of the library team.
 An incorrectly shelved book is a lost book.
-It is the monitor’s responsibility to check that the books are shelved in the correct order.
+It is the monitor’s job to check that books and other items are shelved in the correct order.
 A Shelf Monitor must be able to read small letters and numbers and to be able to learn the Dewey Decimal System.
 If you are interested in this position, please click the Sign Up button to the left and come to our next informative meeting to learn how to be a shelf monitor.

 Book Sorting – weekly schedule

 Book sorters will come in at regular intervals to sort our donated books into categories.
 These books are then added to the library collection or sold by the library online or at our bi-annual book sale.
 You will be trained by one of our experienced book sorters on what to look for when you sort.
 Contact our book sorters at email@example.com to get started.

-Community Service (court ordered)
+Community Service Volunteer Opportunities